 In parallel with The Watershed, Porte Parole produced a street installation about water called The Water Shed.
 Curated by creative director Alex Ivanovici, The Water Shed invites Canadians to have a personal conversation with the imagined ‘character’ of water in an intimate space designed by Jasmine Catudal.

 Soutar’s play, Fredy, directed by Marc Beaupré, was performed at La Licorne in March 2016 to sold-out houses and great acclaim.
+The production will be remounted at La Licorne, Usine C and in 3 Maisons de la Culture in Montreal in 2017-18.

 In 2014, Soutar invited Quebec actress Christine Beaulieu to write a new documentary play for Porte Parole about Hydro Quebec.
 That 5-part opus, J’aime Hydro, has been performed in Montreal at the 2016 Festival TransAmériques, at La Licorne, and at Usine C. J’aime Hydro was bought by the Just for Laughs Festival where it was performed again at Usine C in July 2017.
 In 2017-18, J’aime Hydro will tour across Quebec, including a 2-week run at the Théâtre La Bordée in Québec City.